RavenCunanan/ReactElementQuiz/README.md

 #React Element Quiz

-The React Element Quiz is an interactive web app that determines your elemental affinity based on your preferences.
+The **React Element Quiz** is an interactive web app that determines your elemental affinity based on your preferences.
 Built with React.
-Done as a final project for Codédex's React course
+Done as a final project for Codédex's React course.

 ## Features

 - Interactive quiz with dynamic questions
 - Real-time result calculation based on user answers
-- Fetches and displays a random dog image as a fun addition
+- Navigation using React Router
-- Smooth navigation using React Router
+- Fetches and displays a random dog image from [Dog CEO API](https://dog.ceo/dog-api/) (Project Requirement)

-Cloning and Setting Up the Element Quiz Project in VSCode
+## Cloning and Setting Up the Element Quiz Project in VSCode

 Prerequisites: